UAE bourses end higher on hope of Fed rate hike pause

 In Abu Dhabi, the index inched up 0.2%, snapping two sessions of losses, lifted by a 2.9% climb in Adnoc Gas and a gain of 2.2% in Abu Dhabi Islamic Bank.

-First Abu Dhabi Bank, the largest lender in the United Arab Emirates, added 0.5%.
+First Abu Dhabi Bank, the largest lender in the United Arab Emirates, added 0.5 percent.

 Comments